FreeRTOS/FreeRTOS/README.md

 ### Getting help
 If you have any questions or need assistance troubleshooting your FreeRTOS project, we have an active community that can help on the [FreeRTOS Community Support Forum](https://forums.freertos.org).

-## Repository structure
-This repository contains the FreeRTOS Kernel, a number of supplementary libraries, and a comprehensive set of example applications.

-### Kernel sources
-The FreeRTOS Kernel Source is located under [FreeRTOS/Source](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS/Source)

-Hardware specific ports can be found under [FreeRTOS/Source/portable](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS/Source/portable)

-A number of Demo projects can be found under [FreeRTOS/Demo](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS/Demo)

-### Supplementary library sources
-The [FreeRTOS-Plus/Source](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS-Plus/Source) directory contains source code for some of the FreeRTOS+ components, as well as select partner provided libraries.
-These subdirectories contain further readme files and links to documentation.

-[FreeRTOS-Labs](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS-Labs) contains libraries and demos that are fully functional, but undergoing optimizations or refactorization to improve memory usage, modularity, documentation, demo usability, or test coverage.
-At this time the projects ARE A WORK IN PROGRESS and will be released in the main FreeRTOS directories of the download following full review and completion of the documentation.

 ## Cloning this repository
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.